ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 - Why, in bitcoin community, is there a negative sentiment towards relying on cloud services for running a node?

-- Are P2P networks such as Tor of I2P viable networks for internet usage?
+- Are P2P networks such as Tor of I2P viable networks for daily internet usage?
 What use cases and treat models would justify their high latency?

 - VPN services are generally marketed as effective tools for privacy and circumventing censorship.
 How do they differ form networks such as I2P or Tor?

-## relevant memes:
+## relevant material and memes:
 memes are cultural artifacts that have survived the test of time in the domain of ideas. thinking deeply about them could provide insights to the fundamental tensions between different ideas and the position they take.